microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintConnector.md

 		AltitudeInMeters = 3
 	}
 }
-Update-MgPrintConnector -PrintConnectorId $printConnectorId -BodyParameter $params
+Update-MgBetaPrintConnector -PrintConnectorId $printConnectorId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPrintConnector Cmdlet.
+This example shows how to use the Update-MgBetaPrintConnector Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS